Karl Marx (journalist): Career

 Marx worked as a freelance journalist in the Weimar Republic, leaving Germany in 1933.
 Crossing into the British occupation zone in Germany in 1945, Marx wrote "How can I possibly, after all that has happened, live in Germany as a Jew?"
 Along with a few thousand other Jews, Marx was among the first German Jews to return to Germany after the Holocaust.

 In 1946, Marx founded the Jüdische Allgemeine, a Jewish newspaper published in Berlin.

 In 1953, Marx was presented with the Grand Service Cross of the West German Republic by Karl Arnold, Minister-President of North Rhine-Westphalia, in honor of Marx's work promoting understanding between the German people and the State of Israel and the Jewish people.

 In 1961, during the Eichmann trial, Marx expressed concern that the trial would reopen old wounds and increase antisemitism within German society.
 Marx cited antisemitic incidents in West Germany in 1959 and 1960 as evidence of antisemitism among Germans.

-In 1966, when Kurt Georg Kiesinger became Chancellor of German, the international press expressed shock that a man with a Nazi past could became Chancellor.
+In 1966, when Kurt Georg Kiesinger became Chancellor of West Germany, the international press expressed shock that a man with a Nazi past could became Chancellor.
 Jüdische Allgemeine supported Kiesinger and Kiesinger referred critics to his relationship with the newspaper's editor by saying, "Ask my friend Karl Marx".

 Death

 Gravestone of Karl Marx in the Jüdischer Friedhof in Saarlouis, November 2011.

-Marx died at the age of 69 at a hospital in Ebersteinburg on December 15th, 1966, following a lengthy illness.
+Marx died at the age of 69 at a hospital in Ebersteinburg on December 15, 1966, following a lengthy illness.
 During his illness he received well wishes from President Heinrich Lübke and upon his death his widow received condolences from Vice-President Willy Brandt.
 Following his death, his widow Lilli Behrendt assumed ownership of the Jüdische Allgemeine.